-World Civilization I HIST 1153
+HIST 1153 World Civilization I 3 cr.
 Sem: F/S/Su 3 Lec.
 Hrs./week

 With emphasis on development of world civilizations, this course stresses cultural developments, the growth of institutions, and the expansion of world civilization to the early modern period.